HOW TO PLAN THE FIELD STUDY

 4. Global Health Track students review global health field study placement sites.

-The deadline to submit the Field Study Planning Form and required field study documents is February 15, 2018.
+The deadline to submit the Online Field Study Planning Form and the required field study documents listed below under Step 6 is May 1, 2018.

 - Community Health Track students are required to rank their site preferences specific to their public health interests,